yanshil/STAT628_GM2_Yelp/code/Peijinli-mainmodel/Readme.txt

 mainmodel.py     : our main model.
-Others are more like draft model.R          : final linear model prediction
+Others are more like trial to get the MSE model.R          : final linear model prediction

+the rest code package can be found at mainmodel.py don't forget to import them :)

 data_cleaning.py : delete stopwords, expand abbreviation
 deeplearning.py  : LSTM model due to the complexity, we didn't get this result